-- Administration services are provided by Legal & General Investment Management (Holdings) Limited ('LGIMH') - Investment management services are provided by Legal & General Investment Management Limited, with services in respect of specific funds sub-delegated to Legal & General Investment Management America Inc. and to Legal & General Investment Management (Asia), all of which are wholly owned subsidiaries within LGIMH - Property management services are provided by Legal & General Property Limited, a wholly owned subsidiary of LGIMH.
+- Administration services are provided by Legal & General Investment Management (Holdings) Limited ('LGIMH') - Investment management services are provided by Legal & General Investment Management Limited, with services in respect of specific funds sub-delegated to Legal & General Investment Management America Inc. and to Legal & General Investment Management (Asia) Limited - Investment management services in respect of Property investments are provided by Legal & General Property Limited - Investment management services in respect of Real Estate Debt investments are provided by LGIM Commercial Lending Limited.

-These services are charged to the Company on a cost recovery basis, and the outsourcing risks are assessed as if the Company performed the services directly.
+These services are primarily charged to the Company on a cost recovery basis, and the outsourcing risks are assessed as if the Company performed the services directly.